fininhop/keep-the-bootstrap-navigation-bar-stuck-on-top-of-the-screen/README.md

-# Maintain stuck the bootstrap navigation bar at the top of the screen
+# Keep the bootstrap navigation bar stuck on top of the screen
-If you're using bootstrap.
-This jQuery plugin, keeps the bootstrap navigation bar, sticked on the top of the screen, when it's scrolling.
+While using bootstrap, this jQuery plugin will kep the bootstrap navigation bar stuck on top of the screen while you are scrolling.

 ## Default scroll speed 500